NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Nixodc

-Nixdoc needs to be changed in order to differentiate between regular comment and doc-blocks.
+Nixdoc needs to be changed in order to differentiate between regular comment and doc-comments.
 There might be an intermediate phase of transition, where the old syntax and features is supported for a while.

 - When extending nixdoc or writing dedicated parsers, the following persons can assist: [@hsjobeki]

 ## Documentation generators

-Generating documentation from doc-blocks is still a challenge.
+Generating documentation from doc-comments is still a challenge.
 If we'd like the fully automated approach, we definetly need something that can also evaluate nix expressions.
 (We have such a module in `tvix` which needs to be investigated more here)